availproject/avail-srs/README.md

 > We use **challenge_19** of [phase1](https://trusted-setup.filecoin.io/phase1).

-This repository contains programs required for extracting out N( <= 2**27 )-many parameters from `challenge_19`, which are eventually converted into desired serialised format, can be used by Polygon Avail Validators/ Light Clients.
+This repository contains programs required for extracting out N( <= 2**27 )-many parameters from `challenge_19`, which are eventually converted into desired serialised format, can be used by Avail DA validators / light clients.
 During extraction & serialisation, program also asserts public parameters for correctness by running some testcases.

 > We use N = 1 << 16 for constructing out reference string